wendy-twendy/velora-tech.com/docs/REACT-COMPONENTS.md

 - WebGL support is checked before attempting to load the 3D scene to prevent errors on unsupported browsers.
 - Comprehensive error handling provides user-friendly fallbacks when the 3D scene cannot be loaded.
 - Debug information is available through the global `__reactComponentBridgeDebug` object.
+- The component dynamically adjusts its dimensions to match the hero section layout.
+- Camera and object positioning are adjusted based on viewport size for optimal viewing on different devices.

+### Responsive Behavior

+The Spline scene implements responsive behavior to ensure proper display across different screen sizes:

+1. **Desktop View (≥992px)**:
+   - The hero section uses a side-by-side layout with 40% width for content and 60% width for the Spline scene
+   - The robot is positioned to be fully visible with proper camera distance
+   - Fixed height (450px) ensures consistent appearance

+2. **Tablet View (≥640px and <992px)**:
+   - Adjusted camera position to frame the robot properly on medium-sized screens
+   - Modified robot positioning for optimal visibility

+3. **Mobile View (<640px)**:
+   - Stacked layout with the Spline scene below the hero content
+   - Full width display with adjusted height
+   - Camera pulled back further to show the complete robot

+### Sizing and Positioning

+The Spline scene implements several techniques to ensure proper sizing and positioning:

+1. **Container Sizing**:
+   - The container dimensions are calculated based on the hero section and hero content dimensions
+   - Height is set to match the content area or use fixed heights for consistent appearance
+   - Width is set to 100% of the available space in its container

+2. **Object Positioning**:
+   - The robot is positioned using 3D coordinates to ensure it's centered and fully visible
+   - Camera position is adjusted based on screen size to frame the robot properly
+   - Position adjustments are made dynamically when the viewport size changes

+3. **Overflow Prevention**:
+   - CSS `overflow: hidden` is applied to containers to prevent content from spilling out
+   - Object scaling is carefully managed to prevent overflow issues
+   - Canvas dimensions are controlled to stay within container boundaries

 ## Troubleshooting